Masatsugar/graph-decomposition-reassembling/README.md

 If you want to see the subgraphs in detail, see `examples/decomponsition.ipynb`.

+### Reassembing
-### Training
+- Training
 The agent takes an action from building blocks obtained from a decomposition step.
 The agent is trained by PPO with RLlib.

 ```shell
 python train.py --epochs 100 --num_workers 128 --num_gpus 1
 ```

 Generated molecules are sampled through the trained agent.
-Select and rewrite the model that you want to use.
+Select and rewrite the model path that you want to use.

 ```shell
 python run_moldr.py